isomerpages/nlb-reference/_ssh-humanities/English Language.md

 Call no.: R 415 LAR

 This is a good introductory text to syntax, covering topics such as phrase structure, lexicon and movement rules, as viewed from the perspective of the principles of scientific theorising.
-The e-version of the preface for this book can be found at this URL: [http://mitpress.mit.edu/sites/default/files/titles/content/9780262513036_pre_0001.pdf](http://mitpress.mit.edu/sites/default/files/titles/content/9780262513036_pre_0001.pdf)

 * McIntyre, B. T., Cheung, Y. L. (2011).
 [English style and usage](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13932618).
 Singapore: Prentice Hall.